 As a member at Winged Foot Golf Club, she also enjoys playing golf with friends and business associates.
 Rhonda attributes to spending time on the golf course with opening her eyes to just how important out-of-office relationship building can be.

 Rhonda completed four IRONMANs in 2018 alone.
 While on vacation in Tanzania, she needed to go on a training run and ended up running with armed guards through the wilderness.

-As word spread about her runs in Tanzania, Rhonda was asked to participate in the Serengeti Girls Run, the first-ever women-only run across the Serengeti as part of a fundraiser for female empowerment programs.
+As word spread about her runs in Tanzania, Rhonda was asked to get involved in the Serengeti Girls Run, the first-ever women-only run across the Serengeti as part of a fundraiser for female empowerment programs.

 In October 2018, Rhonda participated in the inaugural event, speaking to a crowd of 400 local high school girls and doing ‘fun run’ with the community.
 Rhonda then ran 55-miles over the course of three days for the fundraiser.

 Read more about the Serengeti Girls Run